timbrinson/FloraCatalog/docs/DESIGN_SPECS.md

 *   **`identifyTaxonomy(query)`:**
     *   Prompt: Act as a botanical taxonomist.
 Parse input into a hierarchy chain.
     *   Input: "Lycoris rosea" -> Output JSON Array: `[{ rank: "genus", name: "Lycoris"... }, { rank: "species", name: "rosea", speciesHybrid: "×" }]`.
+    *   *Mapping Logic:* The AI returns "rank" (as it's standard JSON terminology) but the application maps this to `taxonRank` before storage.
     *   *Hybrid Logic:* Infer hidden hybrids.
 If input is "Lycoris rosea" (which is botanically Lycoris × rosea), the JSON must return `speciesHybrid: "×"`.
 *   **`deepScanTaxon(name, rank)`:**
     *   Iterate through alphabet ranges (A-C, D-F...) to find all registered cultivars for a specific genus/species.